SuneelKumarDev/message-service/README.md

 # Message Service

 This is a Spring Boot-based service designed to send emails.
-It is part of the RDCRMS (Record Data Collection and Management System) project.
+It is part of the RDCRMS (Revenue Department Certificates Realtime Monitoring System) project.

 ## Features
 - Sends simple emails using Gmail SMTP.